 More tools for victims who rent their homes

 Do you rent your home?
-Are you a victim of domestic abuse, sexual assault or stalking?
+Are you a victim of abuse, sexual assault or stalking?
 You have special protections other renters don’t have.
 You can move out early, change your locks and add security.
 Your landlord also can’t tell other people about your situation.
-Learn more.
+Learn more about your rights.